SketchedDoughnut/lynxy/docs/github/data.md

 # Objects
 **lynxy.Pool.Message** <br>
 Attributes:
-- content: data being sent
+- content: the actual data being sent
-- created_at: time the object was created, made by doing `datetime.strftime(datetime.now(), "%d/%m/%Y, %H:%M:%S")`
+- created_at: time the object was created on the host machine, set by doing `datetime.strftime(datetime.now(), "%d/%m/%Y, %H:%M:%S")`
 - recieved at: time the object was recieved on the target machine, set by doing `datetime.strftime(datetime.now(), "%d/%m/%Y, %H:%M:%S")`

 ***

 # Data types
 Lynxy uses events to trigger functions for when different things happen.
-Lynxy also attempts to pass inputs to these functions and there is by default, always 1 input. <br>
+Lynxy also attempts to pass inputs to these functions and there is, by default, always only 1 input. <br>
 Note: Event constants can be found in `lynxy.Constants.Event`

 **ON_CONNECT**